Saint Patrick’s Day: Origin, Traditions, and Facts

 Asia

 Saint Patrick’s Day is celebrated in South Korea, Japan, Singapore, Malaysia, and China.
-In South Korea, Saint Patrick’s Day is celebrated in Seoul.
+In South Korea, it is celebrated in Seoul.
 An outdoor festival is held, where Irish food and beer are served.
-There are also raffle prizes and live concerts.
+Raffle prizes and live concerts are also held.

 In Japan, Saint Patrick’s Day is held in Tokyo.
 A parade is held on Omotesando Avenue, where 50,000 people flock to the streets.
 Some attend wearing Irish costumes, while others come as leprechauns.
 Irish beer is also served.

-In Singapore, there is a parade to commemorate Saint Patrick’s Day.
-This parade is the largest in Southeast Asia.
-Singaporeans flock to the streets, wearing green
+Singapore has the largest parade in Southeast Asia to commemorate Saint Patrick’s Day.
+Singaporeans flock to the streets wearing green

 The largest Saint Patrick’s Day celebration takes place in Malaysia.
-Kuala Lumpur’s Shangri-La Hotel holds a ball.
-There are Irish food and drinks in Irish pubs.
+Kuala Lumpur’s Shangri-La Hotel holds a ball, and Irish food and drinks are served in Irish pubs.

 In China, landmarks and tourist attractions light up with the color green.
 Several parades are conducted in Shanghai.
 Irish drinks and food are also served in Irish pubs.